Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Discussion

+The strong coupling of truly high nuclear spins can further be leveraged for operating on nuclear spins via hyperfine-selective microwave pulses.
+This could possibly speed up the single-qudit nuclear gates required for initialization, intermittently (in schemes with driving), or final state correction (prior to entanglement consumption).
+In the very strong coupling regime (e.g., 1.475 GHz for \isotope{Bi}{209}), advanced techniques such as optimal control are indispensable to individually address the electron qubit.

+For the diamond defects NV and GeV, the available spin-photon interface can be used for electron-spin initialization, electron-electron entanglement generation, and electron-spin readout~\cite{Nemoto2014}.
+The performance of this interface, in terms of the spin contrast as well as absorption probability, then determines a number of further error sources which are expected to dominate over the errors related with the nuclear memory itself.
+For example, the entangled resource states $\ket{\phi_{ee}}$ could have a low fidelity, and the high-fidelity non-demolition readout via optical photons could require many attempts, resulting in a significant chance of exciting the NV center.
+We do not discuss these errors in more detail as they are not specific to high-spin nuclei; in particular, our (deterministic) scheme does not require more resource states or more readouts per generated distant entanglement than the qubit scheme.

-Another feature adopted from Ref.~\cite{Nemoto2014} is the modular structure of the approach, which makes it suitable for the creation of larger clusters.
-We explicitly confirm that genuine multipartite entanglement may be generated successively by applying the scheme to each two neighbouring network nodes.
+A feature adopted from Ref.~\cite{Nemoto2014} is the modular structure of the approach, which makes it suitable for the creation of larger clusters.
+We explicitly confirm that genuine multipartite entanglement may be generated successively by applying the scheme to each pair of neighboring network nodes.
 Apparently, the higher ${d}$, the more rapid is the scaling of the entanglement with the number of parties.
 For the particular application of our scheme in MBQC, the possibility of preparing dedicated states such as higher-dimensional cluster states remains to be investigated.